leotrentini22/integration/README.md

 Regroups the different classes to get the function from user.
 Other classes to get the function can be implemented following the model of AbstractFunction.
 Available methods:
 - get the function from input in the terminal using `ParserFunction`
-- get the function by writing it directly in the code using `ForderFunction`
+- get the function by writing it directly in the code using `CodedFunction`
-- get the function by composing it using `CodedFunction`
+- get the function by composing it using `ForderFunction`
-  - In this case, instead of using `SetFunction`, use `Function(x)` or `Function(x,y)`

 For `ParserFunction`, we used an [external library](http://warp.povusers.org/FunctionParser/)

 ### Test
+We implemented two different tests on our program.
-Tests are lead on integration methods.
-Result of numerical integration is compared to the known result with a certain tolerance of precision.
+In `test_integrators` we evaluate the accuracy of our numerical methods using [Google Tests](http://google.github.io/googletest/), with a certain tolerance of precision.
+In `test_main` we check the validity of Initialization class, throughout a series of assertions that evaluate if, given wrong inputs by the user, our methods behave as expected.

 ## Usage
 1. First of all, you need to clone the repository